Maarten Stekelenburg: Everton

 On 1 July 2016, Everton, managed by compatriot Ronald Koeman, announced they had signed Stekelenburg from Fulham on a three-year contract, for an undisclosed transfer fee.
 He made his debut on 13 August as the Toffees began their campaign with a 1–1 home draw against Tottenham Hotspur, and on 15 October, he saved penalties from Kevin De Bruyne and Sergio Agüero to ensure the same result away to Manchester City.
 Stekelenburg limped off the field after suffering from a leg injury in the 63rd minute of the Merseyside derby at Goodison Park against Liverpool on 19 December 2016.
 He returned to action in April 2017, when Ronald Koeman dropped Joel Robles after 17-straight starts by the Spanish goalkeeper.

 In 2017–18, Stekelenburg struggled with groin injuries and lost his place to Jordan Pickford, but was awarded with a two-year contract extension at the end of the season.
 In June 2020, with his deal set to expire, he extended it until the end of the season, which had been postponed by the COVID-19 pandemic.

 Return to Ajax

 On 22 June 2020, it was announced that Stekelenburg would rejoin Ajax following the 2019–20 Premier League season.
 From February 2021, he gained a starting place due to André Onana's 12-month ban for doping, and in May he signed a contract extension until 2022.

+On 18 May 2023, Stekelenburg announced that he would retire at the end of season.